JoeSz/Exopite-Frontend-Notifications/README.md

 LICENSE DETAILS
 ---------------
-The GPL license of Exopite SEO Core grants you the right to use, study, share (copy), modify and (re)distribute the software, as long as these license terms are retained.
+The GPL license of Exopite Frontned Notifications grants you the right to use, study, share (copy), modify and (re)distribute the software, as long as these license terms are retained.

 DISCLAMER
 ---------